 Notice that there are six tabs along the bottom of the workbook titled: 'Title Page', 'Instructions', 'Data Input', 'Narrative Responses', 'Template', and 'Accessibility'.
-The local educational agency (LEA) will enter its data in the 'Data Input' tab and then respond to the available prompts in the 'Narrative Responses' tab; please note that certain prompts in the 'Narrative Responses' tab are conditional.
+The local educational agency (LEA) will enter its data in the 'Data Input' tab and then respond to the available prompts in the 'Narrative Responses' tab; please note that certain prompts in the 'Narrative Responses' tab; please note that certain prompts in the 'Narrative Responses' tab; please note that certain prompts in the 'Narrative Responses' tab; please note that certain prompts in the 'Narrative Responses' tab are conditional.
 This information will automatically populate the 'Template' pages of the Budget Overview for Parents with the information.
 The tabs 'Title Page', 'Instructions', 'Data Input', and 'Narrative Responses' are "inward facing" and are intended for use by LEA personnel.
 The information contained in the 'Template' tab will be "outward facing", or the information that will be available to the LEA's parents and educational partners.
 To start, ensure that you are on the 'Data Input' worksheet by clicking on the 'Data Input' in the lower left hand side.

-NOTE: The "High Needs Students" referred to below are Unduplicated Students for LCFF funding purposes.
+\NOTE: The "High Needs Students" referred to below are Unduplicated Students for LCFF funding purposes.